-The restriction must preserve the entire exterior of the building (including its front, sides, rear, and height) and must prohibit any change to the exterior of the building that is inconsistent with its historical char-

-- 2. You and the organization receiving the contribution must enter into a written agreement certifying, under penalty of perjury, that the organization: - a.
+- The restriction must preserve the entire exterior of the building (including its front, sides, rear, and height) and must prohibit any change to the exterior of the building that is inconsistent with its historical character. - You and the organization receiving the contribution must enter into a written agreement certifying, under penalty of perjury, that the organization: - a.
 Is a qualified organization with a purpose of environmental protection, land conservation, open space preservation, or historic preservation; and - b.
 Has the resources to manage and enforce the restriction and a commitment to do so. - 3.
 You must include with your return: - a.
-A Qualified appraisal, performed by a Qualified appraiser; - b.
-Photographs of the building's entire exterior; and - c.
-A description of all restrictions on development of the building, such as zoning laws and restrictive covenants.
+Form 8283, completed as specified in the instructions to Form 8283; - b.
+A signed Qualified appraisal, performed by a Qualified appraiser; - c.
+Photographs of the building's entire exterior; - A description of all restrictions on development of the building, such as zoning laws and restrictive covenants; and e.
+The National Park Service project number (NPS #), if applicable.
+See the Form 8283 instructions for more information.